 The underlying blockchain technology is designed to preserve the integrity of data and transactions.
 The blockchain permanently records confirmed transactions through a process known as mining.
 Every transaction is digitally signed and authenticated through cryptographic techniques that ensure the funds cannot be spent more than once.

 Double spending is also prevented through the economic interests of the miner.
 Miners will not include double-spent transactions primarily because there’s a risk that other miners will reject their block; thus, they lose out on potential revenue.
-Double-spending is a crime, and people will not leave an immutable evidence trail of their attempted theft.
+Double-spending is a crime, and people will not leave an immutable trail of evidence of their attempted theft.

 Bitcoin mining is also the means through which new coins are generated.
 Mining relies on cryptographic hash functions and the Proof of Work (PoW) consensus algorithm.
 Altering the Bitcoin blockchain through mining requires the entire structure to be unraveled record-by-record, as each block contains the hash of the previous block.
 To do so would require the perpetrator to expend a significant amount of capital and resources.